Inside Sri Lanka

 Yes, we offer an arrival transfer which is private to Flash Pack.
 Sometimes this means waiting in the airport for a short while until other flights have arrived so you can make your own way to the first hotel if you wish.

 We also include group transfers back to the airport on your last day depending on flight times.
-This is because your last hotel, Shingawa Beach Hotel in Balapitiya, is located around two hours away from Colombo where the airport is, and so it would be hard to organise these transfers yourself.
+This is because your last hotel in Kosgoda, is located around two hours away from Colombo where the airport is, and so it would be hard to organize these transfers yourself.
 However, if you wish to relax at the hotel a little longer, it is up to you to book a private transfer back to the airport or for your onward journey.
-Your Pack leader can help you book your transfers the night before if needed.
+Your Pack Leader can help you book your transfers the night before if needed.

 - How much should I budget per day for extras?